ArvRao/arvrao/README.md

 <!-- - 👯 I’m looking to collaborate on ... -->
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: arvindrao.759@gmail.com
-- My goal - To learn ReactJS and build up a full stack application
+- My goal - To learn all technologies in the MERN stack and build up a useful monetisable full stack application
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->